emanuelelongo/angryd/README.md

 ```

 ## List of Live examples on CodePen
-- Bind data to the Angryd directive: [liveex-data-binding]
+- Bind data to the Angryd directive: [codepen-data-binding]
-- Add pagination feature to the grid: [liveex-data-pagination]
+- Add pagination feature to the grid: [codepen-data-pagination]
-- A look at nude Angryd table: [liveex-no-style]
+- A look at nude Angryd table: [codepen-no-style]
-- Use the bootstrap skin: [liveex-bootstrap-skin]
+- Use the bootstrap skin: [codepen-bootstrap-skin]
-- Editing data: [jliveex-editing]
+- Editing data: [jcodepen-editing]
-- Sorting data: [liveex-sorting]
+- Sorting data: [codepen-sorting]
-- Server side data: [liveex-server-data]
+- Server side data: [codepen-server-data]

 ## Features description